 Mountain witch alder

-Probably my fav of all the small tree and landscaping bushes ideas.
-Mostly die to the fact that they stay close to the ground and offer visual interest to any small front yard landscaping.
-You also get several colors throughout the years; with follows during the springtime and fall colored leaves during autumn.
+Probably my fav of all the small tree and landscaping bush ideas.
+This is mostly because they stay close to the ground and offer visual interest to any small front yard landscaping projects.
+You also get several colors throughout the years; with follows during the springtime and fall-colored leaves during autumn.

 Decorative Landscaping Rocks